Last Updated: March 07, 2025

 Failing to File Tax Returns

 Failure to file a tax return generally involves penalties, along with interest charges on both the penalties and the unpaid taxes.
+The interest rate applied to tax debts can compound quickly, making your financial situation worse over time.
 The IRS can choose to file a tax return for you.

 If you do not have enough money to pay your taxes or you owe money, contact the IRS immediately.
 The IRS understands that things happen to every taxpayer.
 They may be able to work with you through penalty abatement.